A Brief History

 Messiah’s fledgling congregation then met in various locations around Winter Garden before finally constructing the first church building in 1954.
 Located at the corner of Woodland and Tilden Streets, it remains there to this day, though greatly improved and enlarged.
 A meeting hall was added in 1963, an educational building in 1975, and in 1985 the original sanctuary was substantially enlarged.
 Our most recent addition is a beautiful parish hall/office complex to the west of the original buildings, completed in 2008.

-Since its founding, Messiah has been led by a number of fine clergy, the longest-serving being the Rev. James G. Radebaugh from 1977 to 1995.
-Our current rector, the Rev. Thomas H. Rutherford, has served the next-longest, becoming Messiah’s rector in August 1996.
+Since its founding, Messiah has been led by a number of fine clergy.
+Our current rector, the Rev. Thomas H. Rutherford, is our longest serving rector, becoming Messiah’s rector in August 1996.

 Church of the Messiah became a self-sustaining parish in 1972, and today has a annual budget of $700,000 and an average Sunday attendance of around 300.
 Messiah offers four services each Sunday, ranging in style from very traditional to completely contemporary, as well as a mid-week service.
 Our preschool, Children of the Messiah, began on-site in August 1999 and has grown with the passing years.